-A thin nutty flavoured paste made from toasted sesame seeds used in various sauces and desserts in Asian cuisines.
-Not to be confused with Tahini, which has a completely different flavour.
+Chinese sesame paste is a thin nutty-flavored paste made from toasted sesame seeds that are used in various sauces and desserts in Asian cuisines.
+Not to be confused with Tahini, which has a more raw flavor with slightly bitter undertones.

 Chinese sesame paste is almost always used directly from the jar.
 It is most commonly added in sauces for noodles (aka sesame noodles) and used as an additional flavor for sauces for hot pot as well.
 It tastes very similar to peanut butter without the sweetness.

 A brand new jar of sesame paste will have the oil and solids separated.
 It will need to be stirred together until it becomes a thin paste before you can use it.

 You can find sesame paste at Asian supermarkets, I find it easiest to find at Chinese supermarkets.

 They come in small jars in the sauces aisle by the soy sauces.
 If you cannot find it locally, you can also find sesame paste online on Amazon as well.